PacificBiosciences/ANGEL/README.md

 #### Creating a non-redundant training dataset

 Redundancy in the training dataset, such as highly identical CDS sequences from alternative isoforms or homologous genes, can skew the classifier training.
-The script `angel_make_training_set.py` clusters an input set of CDS sequences into non-redundant clusters and outputs a selective subset for training data.
+The script `angel_make_training_set.py` clusters an input set of CDS sequences into non-redundant clusters, and outputs a selective subset for training data.

-Note that the training dataset does not have to be the same as the input to ANGEL ORF prediction below.
-You can use any curated dataset like Gencode, RefSeq, or another dataset so long as they are from the same or similar species so the classifier can be trained properly.
+Note that the training dataset does **not** have to be the same as the input to ANGEL ORF prediction below.
+You can use any curated dataset like Gencode, RefSeq, or others so long as they are from the same or similar species so that the classifier can be trained properly.

-The usage is:
+Usage:

 ```
 angel_make_training_set.py <input_prefix> <output_prefix>